-Finally, the Bill will be passed back to the House of Commons to consider any proposed amendments.
-Because of the size of the Government's majority, they're unlikely to consider major amendments.
+The Bill will then be passed back to the House of Commons to consider any proposed amendments.
+Because of the size of the Government's majority, they're unlikely to consider major amendments to the Bill.

 How will landlords regain possession once Section 21 is abolished?